TBick/ChangeLogGenerator/README.md

 # ChangeLogGenerator
-A node.js app which generates a change log with timestamp and custom text
+A node.js app which generates a change log with timestamp and custom text.